stoplightio/docker-gitlab/README.md

 For other methods to install GitLab please refer to the [Official GitLab Installation Guide](https://about.gitlab.com/installation/) which includes a [GitLab image for Docker](https://gitlab.com/gitlab-org/gitlab-ce/tree/master/docker).

+> Please note, this is a fork of the great [sameersbn/docker-gitlab](https://github.com/sameersbn/docker-gitlab) repository

 # Contributing

 If you find this image useful here's how you can help: